Login

 • Details of any loans, credit cards or hire purchase agreements you may already have.

-Please contact our Direct Mortgage team on 0808 169 6680 the first instance to arrange a mutually convenient appointment.
+Please contact our Mortgage Advice and Retentions team team on 0808 169 6680 the first instance to arrange a mutually convenient appointment.

-Step 3 - When contacting our Direct Mortgage team, they will discuss eligibility of additional borrowing with you.
-If, in principle, you fit our lending criteria they will book you an appointment to speak to one of our Qualified Mortgage Advisers.
+Step 3 - When contacting our Mortgage Advice and Retentions team, they will discuss eligibility of additional borrowing with you.
+If, in principle, you fit our lending criteria they will book you an appointment to speak to one of our Mortgage Advisers.

 Step 7 - On receipt of a satisfactory revaluation report and all other supporting documentation being received, your additional borrowing application will be forwarded to our underwriting team to carry out their final underwriting checks.
 Following this approval a Binding Additional Borrowing Offer will be issued to you.